18F/ghad/README.md

    ORG=...
 GITHUB_TOKEN=...
 FOR_REAL=1 node archive.js
    ```

+The `archive-all.js` script can be used to archive old repositories from all organizations your user has access to.

 ## Warning

 ***Keep write access to this repository restricted.*** The associated GitHub token is that of an Owner ([**@18f-bot**](https://github.com/18f-bot)), so being able to run arbitrary commands in CI allows privilege escalation.